We take a deep dive into the Dyson V7 review looking at features, performance, value, suction, and more. Is the V7 the best choice for you?

 Maintaining the Dyson V7 boils down to three main parts:

-Annual maintenance costs on the Dyson V10 will be $0 / year while the warranty is still in effect.
-After your warranty expires your annual maintenance costs will be around $17 / year, which will cover your replacement of the battery every 2 years.
+After your warranty expires your annual maintenance costs will be around $8.75/ year, which will cover your replacement of the battery every 4 years.

 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level approximately 3′ away from the vacuum.